brandur/sorg/content/nanoglyphs-drafts/012-virtual-worlds.md

 ---

 Over the years, I've adopted a certain discipline to time spent on games to maximize enjoyment and minimize waste.
-I only play the handful of top rated games -- that means less time wasted on bad ones, and even a few games are good for 100s of hours of entertainment.
+I only play the handful of top rated games for any given year -- that means less time wasted on bad ones, and even a few games are good for 100s of hours of entertainment.
 I don't play multiplayer -- the gameplay dynamics required to create a working online ecosystem make grinding (playing long hours to build skill or generate in-game resources) an inherent property, and the trade off's not worth it for me.
 I'm a casual gamer through and through -- thrown into a _DOOM_ deathmatch, I'd be put to rest by your run-of-the-mill six year old.
 I'm okay with that.

 With that out of the way, here's a couple recommendations from the last couple years.
 As usual, skip ahead a few sections for more technical content.